Lunch & Dinner Recipes

 1/2 cup nutritional yeast

-In a large enough pot, add a little avocado or coconut oil and cook celery, carrots & onions until onions are translucent, and then add the garlic and all spices.
+In a large enough pot, add a little avocado or olive oil and cook celery, carrots & onions until onions are translucent, and then add the garlic and all spices.
 Stir & cook for one minute.
 Add the broth, milk, and potatoes.
 Cook on a medium-high heat for 10-20 minutes until potatoes & carrots are to where you like them.
 Add nutritional yeast and stir to combine.
 Garnish with green onions, vegan bacon bits, or vegan yogurt or sour cream if wanted.
+For added protein, you could add 1 block of drained & bite size pieces of super firm tofu.

 Vegan Bacon bits recipe